Creamy Steak Fettuccine Alfredo

 Instructions

 • Step 1: Bring a large pot of salted water to a boil.
-Add the fettuccine and cook according to the package instructions until al dente.
+Cook the fettuccine according to package instructions until al dente.
 Drain and set aside.

-• Step 6: Add the cooked fettuccine and sliced steak to the skillet, tossing gently to coat everything in the creamy alfredo sauce.
+• Step 5: Add the cooked fettuccine to the alfredo sauce and toss to coat.
+Gently fold in the sliced steak.

 • Category: Lunch